Ay91169/PSGame/README.md

 - added a FPS camera movment (FOR DUALSHOCK).
 - added Working Music. (for now silent hill music).
 - Added Screenshot to readme.

+# how to add XA
+to anyone who stumbled upon this game. and you dont know how to add XA. here is a little guide

+- Get [MOVCONV32](https://www.psxdev.net/forum/viewtopic.php?t=957) (thanks to shadow and psx.dev community)
+- Get a functioing WAV
+- Convert it to XA in "convert" in MOVCONV32
+- then add it to a multichannel, tick subheader and extract the output.
+- voilà! its a functioning XA (you can add more audios to one file and play them. by channel. its a good way to use the ps1 efficiently)